seekdestiny/udacity-CarND/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the last cell of the iPython notebook.
+The code for making predictions on my final model is located in `cell #54,#49` of the iPython notebook.

 Here are the results of the prediction:
 ![alt text][image5]